Tachashi/ansible_ios_traceroute_module/README.md

 # Sample Result

-**All IP addresses are anonymized, so some IP addresses don't coincide with the playbook.**
+**All IP addresses are anonymized using [Netconan](https://github.com/intentionet/netconan), so some IP addresses don't coincide with the playbook.**

 ```yaml
 PLAY [cisco] **************************************************************************************************